Ami777/AmyInSpace/README.md

 The game is written in Phaser, HTML5&JS game engine.
 The source code is written in TypeScript with some sweet ES2015.
 Lovely ;)

+##How to code/how to deploy
+When you clone/download this repo, just type in command line (requires `Node` and `npm`!):
+`npm i`
+After this you have all needed stuff, just use Gulp tasks we prepared, type in command line (requires global `gulp` installed also!):
+To watch TS files and generate JS files:
+`gulp watch`
+To generate JS files from TS files one time (may require manual close of the task):
+`gulp app-js`
+To prepare production version of JS from TS source (may require manual close of the task):
+`gulp production`

 ##Credits
 We have used some cool stuff from different authors: